 In this article, I am going to discuss two very similar reels.
 These reels, almost have more in common than separates them.
 They are both excellent for their price point.
 I personally love and recommend them both.

 If I had to describe both reels in just one sentence.
 The Stradic is a workhorse while the Vanford is all about finesse.

-For the most part, I am going to be discussing the smaller 1000 and 2000 size reels which I feel are true ultralight reels.
-Although, much of what I say also applies to the larger sizes.
+For the most part, I am going to be discussing the smaller 1000 and 2000 size reels which are towards the ultralight end of the spectrum.
+Some of what I say will also likely apply to the larger sizes.

 Comparing Vanford and Stradic specifications

-The Vanford is impressively light, much lighter than the already lightweight Stradic, but carbon simply feels less premium than metal.
-It kinda feels like plastic.
-It also feels less rigid and not quite as solid when the reels are under pressure.
+The Vanford is impressively light, much lighter than the already lightweight Stradis.
+It almost feels like a toy.
+Although despite that feeling, it is obviously very refined.
+While it is certainly rigid, it is not quite as solid in the hand.